United States of America - Maryland, Germantown

 Responsibilities include, but are not limited to:

-- Assist in the scoping of marine archaeological projects and utilize GIS, site records, and other data sources to identify locations where maritime sites can occur.
+- Assist in the scoping of marine archaeological projects and utilize GIS, site records, and other data sources to identify locations where sites can occur.

 - Keep records and maintain the relevant State Historic Preservation Officer (SHPO) documentation pertaining to cultural resources.